Phyllis Latour

-Phyllis "Pippa" Latour MBE (born 8 April 1921) is a South African-born former agent of the United Kingdom's clandestine Special Operations Executive (SOE) organisation during World War II in France.
+Phyllis "Pippa" Latour MBE (8 April 1921 – 7 October 2023) was a South African-born agent of the United Kingdom's clandestine Special Operations Executive (SOE) organisation in France during World War II.
+The purpose of SOE was to conduct espionage, sabotage and reconnaissance in occupied Europe against the Axis powers, especially Nazi Germany.
+SOE agents in France allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England.
+Latour worked as a wireless operator in Normandy from 1 May 1944 until August in the same year.

-Early life
+Early life and family

 Latour's father, Philippe, was a French doctor and married to Louise, a British citizen living in South Africa, where Phyllis was born in April 1921.
-Her father died three months later in French Equatorial Africa (AEF) and her mother remarried three years later.
-Her stepfather was a racing driver, and would let his new wife race his automobiles as well.
-During one such race, her mother's car malfunctioned and she was killed when the car crashed into a barrier.
-Latour then went to live with her father's cousin in the AEF.
-She later returned to South Africa.
+Her father died three months later during local conflicts in the Belgian Congo, and her mother remarried three years later.
+Her stepfather was a racing driver.